phil-giambra/node-gmail-utils/README.md

 or directly from the command line.
 It can maintain configs for multiple identity's (Gmail accounts)

-NOTE: To use this app you will need to obtain a credentials file from Google (see below).
+NOTE: To use this app you will need to obtain an OAuth 2.0 client ID file from Google (see below).

 ## Command line options
 (On Windows hosts us a "/" instead of a "-" eg -c becomes /c)